Before guests book, they look.

 Homeowner tip: Offer more beds to attract bigger families.
-Beach Therapy’s owners included two bunk bed sets in one of the bedrooms.
+This home's owners included a triple bunk in one of the bedrooms as well as a sofa bed.
 Not only does this maximize space, but it also gets kids excited to travel together.

 Homeowner tip: Consider amenities that will surprise and delight potential guests.
-For example, Patagonia Lodge’s out-of-the-ordinary indoor treehouse experience with a spiral slide, treehouse “deck,” and swing make Vacasa.com visitors take a second glance.
+For example, in addition to beautiful Great Smoky Mountains views, It’s Got It All offers an indoor putt putt course, a mini in-home cinema, an indoor pool, and a outdoor heated hot tub that make Vacasa.com visitors take a second glance.

 Homeowner tip: Create intimate vignettes for guests to gather, even in an open floor plan.
 On the main floor of the Navarre Vista Lodge, the homeowners offer two separate dining areas and one large living room, so families know they can engage in separate activities but still be together.

 Homeowner tip: The more ways you can keep guests warm, the better.
 These vacation rental owners not only include a hot tub and a large stone fireplace, they also offer an outdoor firepit on the deck and a custom-built sauna.

 Standing out is vital to gaining attention and bookings in a crowded market.
 Travelers want remarkable experiences and are drawn to vacation rentals that go above and beyond the status quo.